 The school meals/snacks were prepared on school grounds or off-site in private facilities.
 About 20% of schools had on-site kitchens with piped water, electricity, refrigeration, and electric stoves.
-None of the schools have dedicated eating spaces/cafeterias.
-All schools in the country have electricity, piped water, clean water, latrines or flush toilets.
-All latrines are gender-private.

 SPECIAL NOTES

 The name of the Ministry of Education and Culture (MOEC) was recently changed to Ministry of Education, Culture, Sport and Youth.
 School feeding covers vocational schools in Cyprus.
 About 13% of the overall budget comes from local sponsors.